-Sexual harassment refers to unwelcome sexual advances, requests for sexual favors, or other personally offensive verbal, visual, or physical conduct of a sexual nature made by someone under any of the following conditions:

-- 1. Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's education or employment; - 2.
-Submission to, or rejection of, such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; and/or - 3.
-Such conduct has the purpose or effect of substantially interfering with an individual's academic or work performance or creates an intimidating, hostile, or offensive academic or work environment.
+- 1. Of a sexual nature, including, but not limited to: - a.
+Sexual advances; - b.
+Requests for sexual favors; - c.
+Sexual violence; or - d.
+Other personally offensive verbal, visual, or physical conduct of a sexual nature; - 2.
+Unwelcome; and - 3. denies or limits a student's or employee's ability to participate in or benefit from any of the District's educational programs or activities or employment environment through any or all of the following methods: - a.
+Submission to the conduct is made, either explicitly or implicitly, a term or condition of an individual's education or employment; - b.
+Submission to, or rejection of, such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; and/or - c.
+Such conduct has the purpose or effect of substantially interfering with an individual's academic or work performance or creates an intimidating, hostile, or offensive academic environment.

-The terms "intimidating," "hostile," and "offensive" include conduct of a sexual nature which has the effect of humiliation or embarrassment and is sufficiently severe, persistent, or pervasive that it limits the student's or employee's ability to participate in, or benefit from, an educational program or activity or their employment environment.
+The terms "intimidating," "hostile," and "offensive" include conduct of a sexual nature that has the effect of humiliation or embarrassment and is sufficiently severe, persistent, or pervasive that it limits the student's or employees ability to participate in, or benefit from, an educational program or activity or employment environment.